replexica/replexica/readme.md

 * 🐞 Report bugs with [GitHub Issues](https://github.com/replexica/replexica/issues) and we'll fix them as soon as we physically can.
 * 🏗️ If you're a developer, and you'd like to contribute to Replexica, check out our [Contributing Guide](./CONTRIBUTING.md).

-## Check out Replexica README in other languages
+## Replexica README in other languages

 🇪🇸 [Español](/readme/es.md) •
 🇫🇷 [Français](/readme/fr.md) •